gbif/dwc-dp/darwin-core-data-package-guide.md

 Sections may be either normative (defines what is required to comply with the standard) or non-normative (supports understanding but is not binding) and are marked as such.

-Any sentence or phrase beginning with "For example" or "e.g.", whether in a normative section or a non-normative section, is non-normative.
+Any sentence or phrase beginning with “For example” or “e.g.”, whether in a normative section or a non-normative section, is non-normative.

 ### 1.5 RFC 2119 key words (normative)